 “Beautiful images…One of those moments when I feel music journalism is being reinvented on this platform.” - Will Hermes, New Music + Old Music, author of Love Goes to Buildings On Fire and Lou Reed, The King of New York.

-That Million Dollar Bash is an attempt to make a direct connection between music creators and music lovers through in-depth, collaborative, image-driven stories.
+That Million Dollar Bash aims to connect the music creators and music lovers through in-depth, collaborative, image-driven stories.

 HERE’S HOW YOU CAN BE INVOLVED